 Figure 8, below, shows that regions 2 and 7 are the only regions that are significantly below the state low confidence interval rate of 15.7 percent.
-Regions 3 and 5 are significantly higher than the state rate.
+Regions 3, 5, and 6 are significantly higher than the state rate.

-Regions 1 and 6 are not significantly different as they fall into the statewide range of 15.7 to 16.5 percent.
+Region 1 is not significantly different as it falls into the statewide range of 15.7 to 16.4 percent.
 See page 19 for an explanation of confidence interval rates.

-Figure 8: School Year 2015-2016 Obese Body Mass Index for Age, by Regions with Confidence Intervals
+Figure 8: Obese Body Mass Index for Age by Regions with Confidence Intervals, School Year 2016-2017